trenusch/nalgene/README.md

 Current classes are Subject, Entity, Action and Attribute.

 * Subjects are represented like this: Subject('m', 'hund', known=True)
-where m represents the genus, 'hund' represents the value and known (default = False) represents if the word is known to the system.
+where 'm' represents the genus, 'hund' represents the value and known (default = False) represents if the word is known to the system.

-* Actions are specified like this: Action("nehmen","genommen", known=True), where genommen represents the present perfect tense
+* Actions are specified like this: Action("nehmen","genommen", known=True), where "genommen" represents the present perfect tense

-* Attributes are specified like this: Attribute("laffe", "rund", known=True), where laffe represents the entity which is specified by the attribute.
+* Attributes are specified like this: Attribute("laffe", "rund", known=True), where "laffe" represents the entity which is specified by the attribute.
 It is important that attributes are added only after the entity is added (see order in the list, entities must be above attributes)!

+Finally, click generate to generate an output sentence, which will be printed in the console.
 ## Syntax

 A .nlg nalgene grammar file is a set of sections separated by a blank line.
 Every section takes this shape: